sk4ndal-commits/rtlog/README.md

 - -r, --regex PAT      Initial regex to highlight (case‑insensitive).
 This is optional; you can add more patterns from the Filter Panel at runtime.
 - -R, --recursive      When a PATH is a directory, include files from subdirectories recursively.
 -     --alert PAT      Pattern that triggers a visual alert (repeatable).
 Defaults: ERROR, FATAL.
+-     --no-alerts      Disable alerts entirely (no banner and no red highlights)
 - -V, --version        Show version
 - -h, --help           Show help